zhanxw/anno/README.md

 Input files
 -----------

-TabAnno runs on the input VCF file specified on the command-line using flag '-i'.
+anno runs on the input VCF file specified on the command-line using flag '-i'.

 Additionally, you need to specify gene file using flag '-g'.
 You can use